 The worst among U.S. airlines: Delta Air Lines and US Airways.
 Those two had no seats available at the lowest mileage level on about two out of every three inquires, or worse

 In our search, United was great, with tons of flight times and flights to CPH for just 30k miles.
-American Airlines had the same mileage threshold for some times but not enough – they made you burn a day on each side of the trip by flying to London at inconvenient times and not being able to leave same day.
-In the below chart, you’ll notice AA towards the bottom of the list, and Delta fittingly as dead last:
+American Airlines had the same mileage threshold for some times but not enough .
+They made you burn a day on each side of the trip by flying to London at inconvenient times and not being able to leave same day.
+In the below chart, you’ll notice AA towards the bottom of the list.
+Delta was dead last: Read more...(318 words, 2 images, estimated 1:16 mins reading time)

 “We’re flying in a Lockheed Eagle series L1011.
 It came off the line 20 months ago.
 It carries a Sim-5 Transponder tracking system.
 Are you telling me I can still flummox this thing with something I bought at Radio Shack?” – Toby Ziegler, West Wing